-Duchess of Sussex's wedding dress to go on public display
+Meghan's wedding dress goes on public display

 9 Pictures

-Duchess of Sussex's wedding dress to go on public display
+Duchess of Sussex's wedding dress is on public display

-The Duchess of Sussex's wedding dress is set to go on public display for the first time since she wore it during her May 19 wedding at Windsor Castle's St. George's Chapel.
+The Duchess of Sussex's wedding dress is goes on public display for the first time today since she wore it during her May 19 wedding at Windsor Castle's St. George's Chapel.

-Meghan Markle's ivory silk dress was designed by Clare Waight Keller, the British artistic director for the French fashion house Givenchy.
+Meghan's ivory silk dress was designed by Clare Waight Keller, the British artistic director for the French fashion house Givenchy.
 Its bateau neckline, A-line silhouette and three-quarter-length sleeves were praised for their simplicity.

 The accompanying 16.5-foot silk tulle veil was hand-embroidered with flora representing the 53 countries of the Commonwealth.
 The duchess complemented it with Queen Mary's diamond bandeau tiara (borrowed from Queen Elizabeth), a platinum band set with diamonds and framing a detachable brooch.